Dia Cha

-Dia Cha is a notable Laotian American author and academic who has written books for both children and adults.
+Dia Cha is a Hmong Laotian American author and academic who has written books for both children and adults.

 Early life

 She was born in the early 1960s in Southeast Asia.
-She and her family members immigrated to the USA as refugees After the Vietnam War.
+After the Vietnam War, her family immigrated to the United States of America.

 In 1975, Dia and the surviving members of her family, were forced to flee the advancing communist movement, Pathet Lao in their takeover of her home country of Laos.
 She soon found herself a refugee in Thailand.

 She eventually settled in the United States in 1979, where she was able to begin formal studies in the ninth grade.
 In 1983, she graduated from Abraham Lincoln High School, in Denver, Colorado, ranking thirtieth in a class of 251 students.
 In 1987, she joined the Institute of Foreign Studies and spent a semester studying at the University of London.